Yesterday I spoke at this year’s edition of the annual Podcamp Toronto at Ryerson University.

 7. Consider video:

-8. Go for quality not quantity.
-This applies both for the articles and episodes you post (and their frequency) as well as the audience you are trying to reach.
+8. Go for quality, not quantity.
+This applies both to the articles and episodes you post (and their frequency) as well as the audience you are trying to reach.
 Get 1,000 True Fans and you will be set.
 (I will go to war for my audience…)

 Get the very best experts in the world to speak on your show.

 9. Write for People not for search engines: SEO is important, so do the basics: tag your images, write smart titles, provide a good meta description of your articles and use a professional blog theme.
 Once you’ve got that covered – write for real people.
 It is real people (or lack thereof) who will make you succeed or fail as blogger and a podcaster. (as well as most other things in life.)

 I admit that catering to search engine spiders may provide some short-term results.
 The question is though: What do you do when Google updates their search algorithm and you lose your Page rank placement?!
 You would have to start catering to people.

 Why not start with the right focus, ignore short-term temptations, and write for the long term?